Concert for piano, dance and real-time graphics system

 In ancient Greece, the term Mousiké was used to indicate the most important form of representation, an essential tool for every citizen’s education.

-The Mousiké project wants to get back to this ancient vision of the artistic act as a symphony of multiple expressive forms: combining instrumental music, real-time visuals and body movement to find in their corality an essential symbol of the human’s complexity.
+The Mousiké project wants to get back to this ancient vision of the artistic act as a symphony of multiple expressive forms: combining instrumental music, real-time visuals and body movement to find in their chorality an essential symbol of the human’s organic complexity.

 A Fazioli grand piano was specifically modified to allow two different worlds like classical music and contemporary digital art to establish a dialogue: a sensor bar placed under the keys of the piano captures every gesture and action of the musician, providing these informations to the software that will later interpret it to generate the visuals.